hookop/hookop/README.md

 <br>
 Uh hi im a economics student from belgium!!

-I like coding in luau and finding out how to bbypass certain things like keysystems or even make it!!!
+I like coding in luau and finding out how to bbypass certain things veryy funny buni!!!

 My only discord is hook.op
 <br>